tmolnar0831/tmolnar0831.github.io/content/pages/about.md

 $ whoami
 ```

-I count almost two decades of experience in IT engineering and development.
+I count nearly two decades experience in IT engineering, system and software development.

-I have hands-on experience with Linux systems, networks, Cyber Security, penetration testing and software development.
-My main field is Linux, but I am familiar with Windows as well.
+My main field is the linux, but I am familiar with Windows as well.

-I keep up with learning new technology every day for staying relevant with my professional knowledge.
+I try to learn new technology every day for staying relevant with my professional knowledge.